Using AI to Document Your Data

 2. Suggest the appropriate DFO Salmon Ontology IRI from https://w3id.org/gcdfo/salmon# and put it in the right field:

-- term_iri for the best-matching term
+- term_iri for the best-matching term (use a SKOS concept for compound variables)

 - If there is no reasonable match, leave the IRI blank and draft a proposed term (see below)

-- term_type: "skos_concept" or "owl_class"
+- term_type: "skos_concept", "owl_class", or "owl_object_property"

 - suggested_parent_iri: a broader concept (for SKOS) or a superclass (for OWL classes)